samuelhbne/proxy-xray/README.md

 - dig should return resolved IP recorders of twitter.com if DNS server works properly.
 - Whois should return "OrgId: TWITT".
 That means the IP address returned from dig query belongs to twitter.com indeed, hence untaminated.
 - Whois was actually running inside the proxy container through the proxy tunnel to avoid potential access blocking.
-- Please have a look over the sibling project [server-xray](https://github.com/samuelhbne/server-xray) if you'd like to set a Xray server.

 ## How to get the XRay QR code for mobile connection